forbes-group/mmfutils/Notes.md

 These are some notes for developers and a general discussion about the design choices I have made regarding things such as file hierarchy, packaging tools etc.  I intend for this file to document my choices and discussions about these issues for all projects.
 (Other projects should refer here for this discussion.)
+For now, however, most of my work is being done in the [Physics 581] project which I am teaching, so please visit that for now.

 # To Do